A Great Scoop

 Although I realize that we can never avoid sodium completely, but I also know that by making our own pizza myself, that I can immensely reduce the amount of sodium by omitting salt, pickin' up a very low-sodium ingredients as much as possible.
 So why buy pizza if I can make our own?
 Making onemay seem difficult and complicated,and yes,I used to think that way before but after my first attempt, I can honestly say that, no!
 It really isn't.

 Tanget!
 Planning to up grade the outdated vibe with my old website.
-Views on the sharp design of http://blog.doshi.shop?
-Truly an extraordinary vegan backpack shop if, perhaps needed within the whole CALIFORNIA vicinity.
+Views on the sharp design of https://www.lou-rich.com?
+Truly an exciting custom metal fabrication shop with heart if, perhaps needed within the whole MINNESOTA vicinity.
 Write your feedback.
 Thx!

 Pizza is one addiction that everybody loves, I may say.
 It is hard to stop eating after having a first bite.
 So, yesterday I made the same pizza for Mom & Dad when we had them over for dinner.
 And earlier this morning, hubby "expressed" his wish to have more of the same one.
 I like the pizza too, so I made one for lunch.
 This time I made the crust a little bit thicker and made sure to add some grape tomatoes in it.
 Delicious!

 - 1 Homemade Pizza Dough